NetworkPerception/mighty-orbots/README.md

 Healthcare decisions and diagnoses rely on accurate and reliable patient data.
 Therefore, MonitorMe needs high data integrity, meaning the data across the system must be free from incorrect modification and loss.

 <ins>Impact on Architecture:</ins>
-* We have adopted a central database that adheres to ACID properties.
+* We have adopted shared databases that adhere to ACID properties.

 ### Data Consistency